NVIDIA/TensorRT-LLM/docs/source/performance/perf-overview.md

 > [!NOTE] The only models supported in this workflow are those listed in the table above.

 The following tables are references for commands that are used as part of the benchmarking process.
-For a more detailed description of this benchmarking workflow, see the [Benchmarking Suite README](../../../benchmarks/Suite.md).
+For a more detailed description of this benchmarking workflow, see the [benchmarking suite documentation](https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html).

 ### Commands